GLP-1 tablets for weight loss

 Are there compounded versions of GLP-1 pills?

-They may exist but are strongly discouraged by regulatory bodies like the Medicines and Healthcare products Regulatory Agency.
+They may exist but are strongly discouraged by regulatory bodies like the Medicines and Healthcare products Regulatory Agency (MHRA).
 Compounded medications are custom-made medications produced by compounding pharmacies.
 Compounding pharmacies are legal in the UK, but they are heavily regulated.
 Compounding pharmacies still require you to have a legitimate prescription before buying medications.

 If you need to use a compounding pharmacy due to allergies, make sure they are registered with the General Pharmaceutical Council.